HarshithaSolai/chat-app/README.md

 - I used Context API for data management purpose, and did not cache the messages.
 I could have used redux in that case
 - Infinite scrolling of chat and conversation list.
 Since there were limited users and chats, I did not implement it.

+## Version Control
+Working Code is also available in (GitHub)[https://github.com/HarshithaSolai/chat-app]